matter-labs/hardhat-zksync/examples/zksync-ethers-example/README.md

-# zkSync 2.0 zksync2-js environment example
+# zkSync 2.0 zksync-ethers environment example

 This project demonstrates how to compile and deploy your contracts in zkSync 2.0 using the Hardhat plugins.